-A change in the value of a clinical laboratory parameter, vital sign measure, or ECG assessment can represent an AE if the change is clinically relevant or if, during administration of investigational product, a shift of a parameter is observed from a value in the normative range to a value that is outside the normal range and considered clinically significant, or a further waning of an already clinically significant value.
+A change in the value of a clinical laboratory parameter or vital sign measure can represent an AE if the change is clinically relevant or if, during administration of investigational product, a shift of a parameter is observed from a value in the normative range to a value that is outside the normal range and considered clinically significant, or a further waning of an already clinically significant value.
 When evaluating such changes, the extent of deviation from the reference range, the duration until return to the reference range, either while continuing administration or after the end of administration with the investigational product, and the range of variation of the respective parameter within its reference range, should also be considered.

-If, at the end of the treatment phase, there are abnormal clinical laboratory (such as hematology panel or clinical chemistry panel), vital sign, or ECG values which were not present at the pretreatment evaluation observed closest to the start of study treatment, further investigations should be performed until the values return to within the reference range or until a plausible explanation (eg, concomitant disease or expected disease evolution) is found for the abnormal values.
+If, at the end of the treatment phase, there are abnormal clinical laboratory (such as hematology panel or clinical chemistry panel) or vital sign values which were not present at the pretreatment evaluation observed closest to the start of study treatment, further investigations should be performed until the values return to within the reference range or until a plausible explanation (e.g., concomitant disease or expected disease evolution) is found for the abnormal values.

-The investigator should assess, based on the above criteria and the clinical condition of the subject, whether a change in a clinical laboratory value, vital sign, or ECG parameter is clinically significant and represents an AE.
+The investigator should assess, based on the above criteria and the clinical condition of the subject, whether a change in a clinical laboratory value or vital sign is clinically significant and represents an AE.